Sant Jordi: A day filled with flowers and books

 The Day of the Book meets love

-This day is one of the most original celebrations in Catalonia and takes place in the spring, April 23.
-It is a festival of popular character, combining culture and romance.
+This day is one of the most original and beautiful celebrations in Catalonia.
+It is celebrated on 23rd April (celebra el 23) It is a festival of popular character, combining culture and romance.
 It combines the celebration of the day of the book with the day of lovers.
-For the occasion, couples exchange gifts.
-Tradition has it that men receive a book and women a rose.
-However, it is increasingly common for men and women to give each other books and roses.
+Also this day promotes reading (fomentar la lectura).

-You can walk around the city and breathe in the festive air.
-Must-sees are Las Ramblas, Paseo de Gracia, Paseo de Sant Joan and Rambla de Cataluña, where the stalls selling books and roses abound and where literary activities such as workshops and shows are organized.
-Moreover, during the day, it is easy to attend the performances of “sardana” (traditional dance).
+Besides that, during the day, it is easy to attend the performances of “sardana” (traditional dance).
 And the popular “castells” (human towers) in places like the Plaza Sant Jaume.

 How did this party come about?

-This curious festival comes from a set of traditions from different eras.
+This charming festival comes from a set of traditions from different eras.
 The feast of Sant Jordi (San Giorgio), patron saint of Catalonia since the fifteenth century.
+The famous legend of Sant Jordi (leyenda de Sant Jordi) is about dragon, prince and princess.

 Leave a Reply